SOM-Research/DataDoc-Analyzer/README.md

 ## 📚 Background research

-The tool will be presented at the [32nd ACM International Conference on Information and Knowledge Management](https://uobevents.eventsair.com/cikm2023/) in October '23.
-Preprint of the publication soon.
-Meanwhile, check this [short video presenting the tool](https://www.youtube.com/watch?v=bffVXA5D2-8)
+The tool has been presented at the [32nd ACM International Conference on Information and Knowledge Management](https://uobevents.eventsair.com/cikm2023/) in October '23 ([tool's publication](https://dl.acm.org/doi/10.1145/3583780.3614737)).
+Also, you can check this [short video presenting the tool](https://www.youtube.com/watch?v=bffVXA5D2-8)